GluuFederation/docs-gg-prod/docs/source/plugin/common-features.md

 1. ??

 !!!
 Important
-    A slash(/) is required before multiple wildcards placeholder.
+    A slash(/) is required before multiple wildcards placeholders.

 !!!
 Info
     A `?` in the HTTP method allows all HTTP methods.